yabata/prodyn/doc/prodyn.rst

     X, Xidx, XX, xsteps, columns, columns_u = prodyn.prepare_DP(states)

 .. function:: prepare_DP(states)

-  Returns the state vector X and other parameters needed for internal calculations.

   :param states: pandas DataFrame where each index represents a state variable
             xmin: minimum value of the state variable
             xmax: maximum value of the state variable
             xstpes: number of discretization steps for this state variable

+   :return: the state vector X and other parameters needed for internal calculations.

-  :return: X: state vector with all possible state combinations
+        * X: state vector with all possible state combinations
-  :return: Xidx: index vector
+        * Xidx: index vector
-  :return: XX: array that contains all state vectors of each variable
+        * XX: array that contains all state vectors of each variable
-  :return: xsteps: arry containig the number of steps for each variable
+        * xsteps: arry containig the number of steps for each variable
-  :return: columns: column names needed to create the ``Data`` Dataframe
+        * columns: column names needed to create the ``Data`` Dataframe
-  :return: columns_u:  columns with dditional element 'U'
+	* columns_u:  columns with dditional element 'U'

 Decisions in prodyn
 ^^^^^^^^^^^^^^^^^^^^